The Training Evolution For Employees

 Early Machine-Based Learning

-While the first computer training didn’t roll out until 1960, tech was used for teaching purposes as early as 1924 with the first “testing machine.”
+While the first computer training didn’t roll out until 1960, the tech was used for teaching purposes as early as 1924 with the first “testing machine.”

 A few decades later, in 1954, a Harvard Professor came up with the “teaching machine.”
 This crude technology enabled schools, for the first time, to administer programmed instruction to their students without a present teacher.